kshedden/case_studies/methods/distributions.md

 $$

-In a *semi-log* plot (log transforming the probability points but not the order statistics), we obtain a linear relationship with slope $-1/\mu$.
+In a *semi-log* plot (log transforming the probability points but not the order statistics), when the distribution has exponential tails we obtain a linear relationship with slope $-1/\mu$.

 Using such probability tail plots, we can estimate distributional